Gatsby SEO Component

 The Schema.org vocabulary is vast, so for practical reasons, we will focus only on the schemas that Google officially supports.
 This way, we are going to help the search engines and benefit from rich results in the process (aka rich snippets which are normal Google search results with additional data displayed).
 Rich snippets stand out from the other search results, look more appealing, and have a higher click-through rate.

 Before jumping into the code, we should clarify what a node identifier is.
-A node identifier is a unique @id
+A node identifier is a unique @id property

 that gets attached to a schema and can be referenced from inside another schema.
 This is extremely useful for